 Conscious or subconscious acts of omission may generate a story that is more amusing or compelling or meaningful to the person reporting that story, but that often reflects a sort of bias.
 I think that’s the case here.
 Most of the authors and their respective outlets listed above felt that the most noteworthy aspect of the data was that Fox had such a high negative rating (again, the same as Stewart and Colbert’s), probably emanating from disdain or skepticism related to Fox News.

-So, those who worry about ideological outlets crafting slanted stories from whole cloth to make their opponents look bad probably overstate that case.
+Thus, those who worry about ideological outlets crafting slanted stories from whole cloth to make their opponents look bad probably overstate that case.
 Generally speaking, the problem isn’t stories designed as attack pieces purely to discredit the other side (although Gawker and a few others surely delve into that territory).
 The much more common reflection of bias—particularly from outfits that don’t openly embrace a particular ideology—comes when content-producers filter facts in such a way as to construct and convey an implicit positive or negative connotation toward policies, philosophies, or entities the author favors or disfavors.

 Finally, another manifestation of an undercurrent of bias is just how consistently this story is presented the way most of the outlets above do.
 Try searching for “PPP,” “media,” and “trust” without using any network-specific search terms.
 You’ll notice that nearly every story returned by the search leads with either a negative comment directed specifically at Fox News, or a comment about the relationship between polarization / partisanship and cable news (indirectly referring to FNC).